-Important notice: effective 30 March 2020, AFS licensees will need submit breach reports to ASIC via the ASIC Regulatory Portal.
+Important notice: AFS licensees are now required to submit breach reports to us via the ASIC Regulatory Portal.
 The portal will replace existing submission channels.
 Visit our Changes to how AFS licensees report breaches page for more information.

 You must have an Australian financial services (AFS) licence to conduct a financial services business.

 If you carry on a business of providing financial services, you must hold an AFS licence (unless you are exempt or are authorised to provide those services as a representative of another person who holds an AFS licence).

 You may need an AFS licence if, as part of your business, you:

 - deal in a financial product

 - make a market for a financial product

 - operate a registered scheme

 - provide a custodial or depository service, or

 - provide traditional trustee company services.